vanilla-reforged/vmangos-docker/README.md

 Docker-published ports can bypass normal UFW rules if Docker and UFW are not configured to work together.

-The setup script:
+The setup script configures Docker and the required UFW/Docker forwarding rules:

 ```sh
 ./script/setup-01-docker-dependencies-install.sh
 ```

-installs Docker and configures the required UFW/Docker forwarding rules.

 Only publish ports that must be publicly accessible.